NethServer/ns8-docs/webtop.rst

 .. |tools| image:: _static/webtop-tools.png

-The management of labels can be reached from this |tools| button at the top right.
+You can manage the labeles from the tools |tools| button icon at the top right corner.

-The same functionality can also be reached from the individual modules (Mail, Address Book, Calendar and Tasks) by right clicking -> :guilabel:`Labels` -> :guilabel:`Manage labels`.
+The same functionality can also be reached from the individual modules by right clicking -> :guilabel:`Labels` -> :guilabel:`Manage labels`.

 Visibility can be set only during label creation.
 To change the label visibility you need to delete the label and recreate it again.

-The created labels (both Private and Shared) can be used on any other module (Mail, Address Book, Calendar and Tasks).
+The created labels can be used on any other module like Mail, Address Book, Calendar and Tasks.

+.. _custom_fields-section:

 Custom fields
 =============